 Bradley grew up in Thunder Bay, Ontario and graduated from the University of Manitoba with a Bachelor of Medical Rehabilitation in Physiotherapy.
 After working in several orthopaedic and sports physiotherapy clinics in Ontario, he made the move out west and has made Calgary home since 2013.

 Throughout his career, Bradley has made clinical education a priority.
-He has recently completed the Muscle Activation Techniques (MAT) Specialist program in Denver, Colorado.
+Upon completing an intensive eight month program and exam process in Denver, Colorado, Brad is certified as an Muscle Activation Techniques (MAT) Specialist .
 Bradley has also pursued a Certification in Functional Dry Needling and achieved a Post-Graduate Certificate in Manual and Manipulative Therapy from Curtin University in Perth, Australia.
 He is authorized by the College of Physiotherapy Alberta to perform dry needling and spinal manipulation.

 Brad joined the team at Calgary Core Physiotherapy with a focus on providing the most up-to-date research and treatment skills to his practice.
 He thoroughly enjoys helping his patients understand their pain and injury and is highly motivated to see them feel better.
-He has developed a special interest in addressing muscle imbalances and complex movement patterns.
+He has developed a special interest in addressing muscle imbalances and complex movement patterns thru MAT, manual therapy, and exercise.
 As a physiotherapist, Brad knows the importance of staying fit and is an avid gym enthusiast.